Costa Blanca North (Spain) - Focusing on La Marina Alta area: Moraira, Calpe, Benitachell, Benissa, Javea, Denia and surrounding towns and villages

 There is also a vibrant fish market; one of the most popular in the Costa Blanca!
 There are numerous local fiestas, like the Bull Running in April, Moors & Christians in June and the Bonfires in Honour of San Juan.

-With an abundance of cosmopolitan bars and restaurants and a selection of unique shops to browse in, Moraira truly is the Jewel in the Crown.
+With an abundance of cosmopolitan bars and restaurants and a selection of unique shops to browse in, Moraira truly is a Jewel in La Marina Alta's Crown !

 Enjoys 4 km of coastline, linking Moraira and Calpe, most of which is walkable along stunning coastal paths.